 Westminster Abbey Entry Tickets

 Westminster Abbey entrance tickets, booked online for a chosen date and time, give timed entry to London's thousand-year-old coronation church.
-A visit to the Collegiate Church of St Peter at Westminster takes in the Coronation Chair, Poets' Corner, royal tombs and the medieval Cloisters, with a multimedia guide included.
-The visitor entrance is the Great North Door, beside Parliament Square.
+A visit to the Collegiate Church of St Peter at Westminster takes in the Coronation Chair, Poets' Corner, royal tombs and the medieval Cloisters.

 Book your tickets to Westminster Abbey